SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Evaluation of SLasH-DSA

 \section{Evaluation of SLasH-DSA}

 In this section, we evaluate the practical feasibility and effectiveness of our Rowhammer-based attack against \SLHDSA\ signature schemes.
+We leverage the \tech{Swage} framework introduced in \cref{cha:swage} to orchestrate the end-to-end attack: based on our fault analysis in \cref{sec:openssl_fault_analysis}, we implemented an \SLHDSA-specific \tech{Orchestrator} module for \tech{Swage}, and use \tech{Swage}'s core components to perform the attack: \tech{Swage} handles DRAM address reverse-engineering, hammering pattern execution, page injection to co-locate victim data with aggressor rows, and signature collection during the online phase.
+Taking advantage of \tech{Swage}'s modular architecture, this allows us to focus on the target-specific parts of the attack, relying on established attack primitives implemented in the \tech{Swage} core.
 We demonstrate the ability to successfully compromise the deterministic and randomized variants of \SLHDSA\ across different parameter sets.
 Our evaluation quantifies the computational complexity of the grafting and seeking phases, and analyzes the trade-offs between different attack strategies.
-The results show that our attack can achieve practical signature forgery within reasonable time bounds for most \SLHDSA\ parameter configurations, often taking only few seconds on commodity hardware.
+The results show that our attack can achieve practical signature forgery within reasonable time bounds for some \SLHDSA\ parameter configurations, taking only a few minutes to an hour on commodity hardware, while showing theoretical attack complexities for most parameter sets.